 In the beginning there was grain; and it was good!

-Brewers and bakers, dating as far back as 4000 years, worked very closely together.
+Brewers and bakers, historically, worked very closely together.
 Mostly because their ingredients were common – grain, yeast, water.
 Bakers gave brewers their leftover bread to use and brewers gave bakers the spent grain and yeasts to make bread.

 Fast forward 4000 years;

 We’re in Bangalore city today, which has over 60 microbreweries churning out all that delicious beer.
 But what’s happening to all this spent grain?

 An average microbrewery in the city uses nearly 200 kg of grain/day that’s about 12000 kg of grain is potentially wasted every day within the city.